stingaci/heat-tutorial/partV/README.rst

 To summarize, the instance spawns and uses the Heat::InstallConfigAgent software configuration via the instance *user_data* attribute to install the required agents to use Heat Software Deployments.
+At this point the instance is in a *CREATE_IN_PROGRESS* state and the software deployment resource is in a *INIT_COMPLETE* status as it depends on the uuid of the instance retrieved by server: { get_resource: instance }.
+Once the instance starts up (even though the config agents haven't finished installing yet -- like we've seen in the previous part of the tutorial), the instance will be in a *CREATE_COMPLETE* status, and consequently the software deployment resource will achieve a *CREATE_IN_PROGRESS* status as it could now retrieve the instance uuid.

-When these agents startup they use the transport mechanism specified by the *software_config_transport* attribute of the instance to gather the metadata of the software deployments associated with this particular instance.
-At this point, all OS::Heat::SoftwareDeployment resources associated with this instance as well as the instance are in a *CREATE_IN_PROGRESS* state.
+When the agents are finally installed and they actually startup they use the transport mechanism specified by the *software_config_transport* attribute of the instance to gather the metadata of the software deployments associated with this particular instance.
 The instance then use the metadata to actually gather and apply the software configuration associated with each software deployment resource.
 After it applied the software configuration, the instance will use the signal mechanism specified by the *signal_transport* attribute of each software deployment and signal to Heat so that it can mark the SoftwareDeployment resource as *CREATE_COMPLETE*.

-When all SoftwareDeployment resources that are associated with the instance are in a *CREATE_COMPLETE* state, the instance also achieves a state of *CREATE_COMPLETE*.
+It is very important to note here that the status of the instance still enters a *CREATE_COMPLETE* status before all software configurations are applied to it, however the status of the software deployments are a clear indication of the actual status of the instance in respect to software configurations, and thus these can be used to determine when an instance has actually finished applying all software configurations.

-This means that unlike with cloud-init, the user is no longer responsible for performing the signaling manually.
+This means that unlike with cloud-init, the user is also no longer responsible for performing the signaling manually.
 This first template may seem over-complicated for what we already managed to achieve earlier in this tutorial, however the advantages of Software Deployments will become apparent in later exercises.